Trivadis/plsql-cop-sqldev/FAQ.md

 ## What are the licensing terms?

-The preview/trial version of db\* CODECOP is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+db\* CODECOP for SQL Developer is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 You may obtain a copy of the License at https://creativecommons.org/licenses/by-nc-nd/3.0/.

 ![CC-BY_NC-ND](images/CC-BY-NC-ND.png)